Ten different flavor options of creamy vegan banana ice cream recipes that you can make at home, with just a few ingredients and a blender!

 Above – watch the video of how to make banana ice cream!

 Above is a video for one of the most popular flavors, Chocolate Peanut Butter Nice Cream.

 *If you’re looking for a homemade ice cream recipe without banana, be sure to try my Coconut Ice Cream Recipe.

 - 2-3 overripe, frozen bananas

 - pinch salt

 Start with bananas that are turning brown.
 Peel and cut into large pieces, then freeze in an airtight bag or container.
 (You can freeze a whole bunch at once so they’re ready whenever you want to make banana ice cream.)
-To make the ice cream, throw around 2-3 frozen bananas into a blender or food processor—adding a pinch of salt and 2-4 tbsp milk of choice for smoother blending if desired—and blend until you achieve a soft-serve texture.
+To make the ice cream, throw around 2-3 frozen bananas into a blender, food processor, or Vitamix—adding a pinch of salt and 2-4 tbsp milk of choice for smoother blending if desired—and blend until you achieve a soft-serve texture.
 You can serve immediately, or transfer to a container and freeze an additional 30 minutes, then scoop out with an ice cream scoop.

 Recipes for individual flavors are listed earlier in the post!